Snoring vs Sleep apnea: What you need to know

 Snoring can be reduced with lifestyle modifications, including weight loss, abstaining from alcohol before bedtime, or sleeping on your side.

 Surgery and medical devices such as CPAP machines are also available to help reduce disruptive snoring.
-In this handy guide, ApriaDirect looks at the benefit of CPAP therapy for disruptive snoring.
+In this handy guide, ApriaDirect looks at snoring vs sleep apnea.
 Finally, a peaceful night's sleep is within your reach.
-Keep reading to learn how CPAP therapy might help you stop snoring and find the right solution for you and your bed partner.
+Keep reading to learn how CPAP therapy might help you stop snoring with CPAP and find the right solution for you and your bed partner.

 Causes Of Snoring

-If your snoring makes it difficult for your airway to remain open, causing significant disruption in your breathing during the night, this may be an indication of sleep apnea.
+If your snoring makes it difficult for your airway to remain open, causing significant disruption in your breathing during the night, then your snoring may be a result of sleep apnea.

 Sleep apnea happens when your inability to breathe while sleeping becomes severe enough to affect your general health.
 Not receiving enough oxygen when sleeping can cause drowsiness throughout the day.
 You may also have problems focusing and be less productive.